marcelgo/infopark_kickstarter/README.md

         ruby --version

-3. Download the application archive from the Infopark console and copy the contents of the project's `/config` directory to:
+3. Download the configuration files for your Ruby on Rails application from the Infopark console and copy them to your project's `config` folder.

         config/rails_connector.yml
         config/custom_cloud.yml